Kaiog96/Kaiog96/README.md

 - 🌱 I’m currently learning about **Adversarial Learning techniques, Deep Learning, and React**

-- 💬 Ask me about **Blockchain, Security & Privacy, Machine Learning, Golang, and Python**
+- 💬 Ask me about **Ethical Hacking and CyberSecurity, .Net, JS**

-- 📫 How to reach me **erjulioaguiar@usp.br**
+- 📫 How to reach me **contatokaiogarcia@gmail.com**

-- ⚡ Fun fact **In my free time I enjoy playing video games, football, reading, and running.**
+- ⚡ Fun fact **In my free time I enjoy playing video games, study about new web development technologies and clean code.**